French Valley: History

 Since the late 1800s, the French Valley was home to French grain farmers and sheepherders.
 After the Franco-Prussian War and the Alsace becoming German, many French-speaking residents fled to America.
-Among the early settlers of the French Valley were Auguste Giagnaire, Jean Labrucheie and Alexandre, Auguste and Calixte Vial, the Pourroys and the Nicolases.
+Among the early settlers of the French Valley were Auguste Giagnaire, Jean Labrucherie and Alexandre, Auguste and Calixte Vial, the Pourroys and the Nicolases.
 The train network eventually reached Temecula and Murrieta, but not the area inhabited by the French.
 The first use of the name "French Valley" occurred in 1913 in a California Conservation Commission report.

 A traditional lifestyle was maintained until 1964 when the Metropolitan Water District of Southern California acquired 6,000 acres of land to build the Skinner Reservoir that started operating in 1976.
 Many ranches were immersed in the new lake.

 In 1989, the French Valley Airport was inaugurated.
 It was built on the land of the Borel family.
 In 1993, a jail opened, and later became the Southwest Justice Center.

 In 2007, 702 acres of the French Valley were designated as a wildlife area by the California Department of Fish and Wildlife.